 8) Langan trail is rather harder than Loay

 If you are planning to do a traverse to Langan, be warned.
 Haha!
 No worries, you can do it.
-But, as opposed to Loay, going to Langan is pretty difficult.
+But, as opposed to Loay, going to Langan is more challenging.
 Expect a steeper trail requiring more effort and caution.
-Most of the times, you need to get a hold on roots, trees, and vines.
+Most of the time, you need to get a hold of roots, trees, and vines.
 The pacing becomes significantly slower there.
-But then again, it is a good trail to test your stamina, endurance… and patience.
+But then again, it is an “awesome” trail to test your stamina, endurance – and patience.

 9) Another 10-peso fee upon reaching Langan Falls

-There is another payment and this time at the end of the trail to Langan Falls.
-They call it maintenance fee.
-And I think the fee is fair enough because they have done (and I think they continue to do) some improvement on the trail there – they have cleared some part of the trail from obstructions.
+There is another payment, and this time at the end of the trail to Langan Falls.
+They call it a maintenance fee.
+And I think the fee is fair enough because they have done (and continue to do) some improvement on the trail- they have cleared some part of the trail from obstructions.

 10) Langan Falls is rather small

-As opposed to other falls you might have experienced, Langan Falls is small.. and I mean really small (in fact, I doubt whether or not it can be categorized as waterfall).
+As opposed to other falls you might have experienced, Langan Falls is small – and I mean small (in fact, I doubt whether or not you can categorize it as waterfall).
 But it can still make you refreshed and revitalized all the same – from that “hellish” traverse.